Gperez88/smart_media_widgets/README.md

 - **ImageDisplayWidget**: Smart image display with support for local and remote images
 - **VideoDisplayWidget**: Advanced video player with support for local and remote videos
+- **AudioPlayerWidget**: Modern audio player with waveform visualization and bubble-style UI
 - **Preloading**: Built-in preloading for better user experience
 - **Error Handling**: Robust error handling with customizable error widgets
-- **Caching**: Intelligent caching for both images and videos with configurable limits
+- **Caching**: Intelligent caching for images, videos, and audio with configurable limits
 - **Cross-Platform**: Compatible with Android and iOS
 - **Customizable**: Highly customizable with various configuration options